bonomani/devmon/docs/TEMPLATES.md

 3. The **input data**: a string with **one or more sourceOID(s)** which sould be enclosed in {}.

 Notes:
+- In the context of transforms, it's preferable to use the terms `repeater/non-repeter` rather than `branch/leaf`
 - The **primaryOID**, typically **sourceOID1**, is the first `repeater` sourceOID found from left to right
 - The **targetOID** has the **same indexes** as **the primaryOID**
 - Mixing repeater and non-repeater type result in a repeater type OID.